RSGallery2/RSGallery2_Project/Documentation/MyGalleries/MyGalleries.md

 ![First my Galleries user view ](https://github.com/RSGallery2/RSGallery2_Project/blob/master/Documentation/Images/MyGallery.FirstUserView.png?raw=true)

 (1) Create gallery tab

 This is where the fun begins ....

-If this tab does not appear the the user has not enough rights
+If this tab does not appear the user has not enough rights